bru32/MetSelect-SNAG-List/SNAG_1.md

 **Issue:** Stating that a condenser is required with 69.2kW of THR Coil with less capacity wasa supplied.

+## Fix.

+The search has a tolerance of 1% under and 15% over the target.

+If no models are within tolerance, the program returns the closest match.

+The problem is that the closest match might be under the target duty.

+I have fixed the problem by creating a list of models around the target.

 **HAC**

 ![alt text](UndersizedCondenser.JPG "Undersized Condenser Selection")